Altazon/Pyro-Paint/README.md

 > Erase markings from the canvas
 > Create a blank canvas
 > Open an existing canvas
-> Save current canvas as an image to the filesystem
+> Save current canvas as an image to the filesystem (.png default format)

 --- Refrences ---